Joachim Peiper: Operation Barbarossa, 1941

-In July 1941, Himmler and Peiper were in Białystok to witness the progress of the depopulation of that city and of Poland by the Order Police battalions, and met with Bach-Zalewski to discuss the deployment of units of the Kommandostab Reichsführer-SS (“Command Staff Reichsführer-SS”), which comprised 25,000 Waffen-SS soldiers tasked to execute racial and ideological war against the peoples of Russia.
-The Kommandostab units were under authority of the local Higher SS and Police Leaders, who identified the local populations of Jews and “undesirables” to be killed.
+In July 1941, Himmler and Peiper were in Białystok to witness the progress of the depopulation of that city and of Poland by the Order Police battalions, and met with Bach-Zalewski to discuss the deployment of units of the Kommandostab Reichsführer-SS ("Command Staff Reichsführer-SS"), which comprised 25,000 Waffen-SS soldiers tasked to execute racial and ideological war against the peoples of Russia.
+The Kommandostab units were under the authority of the local Higher SS and Police Leaders, who identified the local populations of Jews and "undesirables" to be killed.

 As the first and second adjutants, Peiper and Werner Grothmann were aware of and handled all of Himmler's orders and communications.
-Peiper delivered the Kommandostab’s daily body-count reports to Himmler.
+Peiper delivered the Kommandostab's daily body-count reports to Himmler.
 The 30 July 1941 report from Gustav Lombard's SS cavalry indicated that they had shot 800 Jews; the 11 August 1941 report from Lombard indicated that they had shot 6,526 looters (Jews).
-Peiper likewise delivered to Himmler the daily Einsatzgruppen murder statistics that compared the numbers of people killed against the pre-war projections of the timetable for depopulating the U.S.S.R.
+Peiper likewise delivered to Himmler the daily Einsatzgruppen murder statistics that compared the numbers of people killed against the pre-war projections of the timetable for depopulating the Soviet Union.

-At the Eastern Front

-Peiper's adjutancy to Himmler ended in summer of 1941, and Peiper was reassigned to the LSSAH tank division in October 1941.
+Peiper's adjutancy to Himmler ended in the summer of 1941, and Peiper was reassigned to the LSSAH motorised regiment in October 1941.
 Peiper rejoined the 1st SS Panzer Division Leibstandarte SS Adolf Hitler (LSSAH) whilst they fought in the Eastern Front, in the vicinity of the Black Sea.
-As the replacement for an injured company commander, Peiper assumed command of the 11th Company and fought the Red Army at Mariupol and Rostov-on-Don.
+As the replacement for an injured company commander, Peiper assumed command of the 11th Company and fought the Red Army at Mariupol in Ukraine and Rostov-on-Don in southern Russia.
 Noted for his fighting spirit and aggressive leadership in battle, tank commander Peiper's victories came at the cost of many German tanks and casualties among Waffen-SS infantry.

 The division was followed by Einsatzgruppe D, who were responsible for killing the local Jews, other civilians, Commissars, Red Army soldiers, and partisans.
-To facilitate the depopulation of the lands of Russia, SS-General Sepp Dietrich, commander of the LSSAH, volunteered his Waffen-SS infantry to assist the Einsatzgruppe in the massacre of 1,800 people at the Gully of Petrushino.
+To facilitate the depopulation of the western Soviet Union, SS-General Sepp Dietrich, commander of the LSSAH, volunteered his Waffen-SS infantry to assist the Einsatzgruppe in the massacre of 1,800 people at the Gully of Petrushino.
 In May 1942, the LSSAH was sent to Vichy France for rest, recuperation, and refitting, and were subsequently reorganized into a Panzergrenadier division.
 Peiper was promoted to commander of the 3rd Battalion.